-We recently did a blog looking at some of the best Harley-Davidson Motorcycles for 2021.
+We recently did a blog looking at some of the best Harley-Davidson Motorcycles out there currently.
 Now it's time to take a look at the other big-hitting American cruiser giants: Indian Motorcycles.

 Founded in 1901, Indian have been a force in the biking world for more than a century and although the road hasn't always been smooth (collapsing and rising from the ashes under new ownership more times than a phoenix), Indian Motorcycle are once again at the top of the pile when it comes to modern cruisers.

 Now under the ownership of Polaris Industries since 2011, Indian Motorcycle has been putting out some fantastic bikes and continues to go from strength to strength.
 In this blog, we are going to take a look at some of the very best Indian models on offer...

 The Scout was one of the classic Indian models, first going into production all the way back in 1920!
 Obviously, this modern incarnation of the Scout is a completely different beast, but it carries the name and features some nice custom details as a nod to the company's deep heritage.

 This modern version was introduced in 2015 and in 2021 still stands as one of the best mid-range cruisers on the market.
 Like most of Indian's cruisers, they aim for a mixture of comfort and performance.
 The luxurious leather seat with a low height of 649mm creates that comfortable cruiser riding style but the 1133cc V-Twin engine with its 94hp makes for a surprisingly responsive ride with plenty of power!

 A brand-new Indian Scout starts at £12,499 and comes in a range of colours that all look stunning.
 Like most cruisers, it is a relatively stripped-down experience in terms of features, but the Scout does come with ABS and a USB charger as standard.